open-sdfast/sdfast/README.md

 ### Note from Sherm 20260119

 Version 2.0 of open SD/FAST is posted now and still has a lot of ancient cruft.
-I added a CMakeLists.txt to get the code to build, and successfully built it on Linux.
-It should build on Windows also but I haven't tried it.
+I added a CMakeLists.txt to get the code to build, and successfully built it on Linux and Windows.
 The old examples and a pdf of the manual are there, unchanged from circa 1998.

 Other than removing the security code and a few minor formatting fixups, this is SD/FAST